gitbra/pwic/README.md

 - Install Python >=3.7: `apt-get install python3 python3-pip gzip --no-install-recommends`
 - Clone the repository `git clone https://github.com/gitbra/pwic.git` or uncompress the [latest modifications](https://github.com/gitbra/pwic/archive/refs/heads/master.zip) in the folder of your choice
 - Install the dependencies: `python3 -m pip install --upgrade -r requirements.txt`
+	- If your packages are managed by the system, use instead `apt-get install python3-xxx` where `xxx` stands for the name of each package listed in the file `requirements.txt`
 - Optionally modify some default values in the file `pwic_lib.py` with a text editor to increase the security:
 	- Change the default password in `PwicConst.DEFAULTS['password']`
 	- Write random characters in the secret salt `PwicConst.SALT` forever